Sifchain/sifnode/ui/README.md

 1. Make changes to migrate scripts
 1. run `./scripts/run-stack-save-default-snapshot.sh`
 1. run `./scripts/build-stack-backend-docker.sh`
+1. Check in the changes to the local repo.

 Note you will need to ensure you have [logged into the github container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) and have write access to the `/sifchain/sifnode` namespace.